javascript-tutorial/en.javascript.info/1-js/99-js-misc/06-unicode/article.md

     ```

 - `\uXXXX`
-    `XXXX` must be exactly 4 hex digits with the value between `0000` and `FFFF`, then `\uXXXX` is a character whose Unicode code is `XXXX` .
+    `XXXX` must be exactly 4 hex digits with the value between `0000` and `FFFF`, then `\uXXXX` is a character whose Unicode code is `XXXX`.

-    Characters with Unicode value greater than `U+FFFF` can also be represented with this notation, but in this case we will need to use a so called surrogate pair (we will talk about surrogate pairs later in this chapter).
+    Characters with Unicode values greater than `U+FFFF` can also be represented with this notation, but in this case, we will need to use a so called surrogate pair (we will talk about surrogate pairs later in this chapter).

     ```js run
     alert( "\u00A9" ); // ©, the same as \xA9, using the 4-digit hex notation